prasanvb/nestjs/4-car-trader-app/README.md

 - Interceptors can mess around with incoming requests and/or outgoing responses
 - We can as many interceptors as we want
-- Interceptors can be applied at route level, controller or gloabl
+- Interceptors can be applied at route level, controller or global

 ### Class Serializer Interceptor Approach (Nest recommended)